mmcmd/verification-bot/README.md

 Informs users below the specified minimum account age to message Moderator Mail to get verified if they attempt to verify with the bot.

+Pinging a role destined for emergencies only with a certain amount of reactions needed from people with a top role above "verified"

+PM people who boost the server with a thank you message

 ### Potential future features